 High-impact claims are allowed lost-time claims that have big impacts on employees and businesses.
 We focus on return-to-work and recovery outcomes and supporting employees and businesses to lower the impacts of these claims.
 We have made changes to our processes to improve outcomes in these claims, including adding specialized case management teams, new evidence-based health services, and quicker access to expert medical treatment.

-We have identified three types of high impact claims - those involving the low back, shoulder and fractures.
-These claim types represent about 28 per cent of all benefits payments and about 25 per cent of all allowed lost time claims.
+We have identified three types of high impact claims - low back claims, shoulder and fractures.
+These claims represent about 25 per cent of all benefits paid and about 22 per cent of all allowed lost-time claims.

-The WSIB continues to focus on programs aimed at improving recovery and return-to-work outcomes for high impact claims.
+The WSIB continues to focus on programs aimed at improving recovery and return-to-work outcomes for high-impact claims.